 The United States health care system spans the public and private sectors and is regulated in large part by policy decisions that impact individuals, families, and communities.
-Students drawn to understanding the complexities and broad implications of the healthcare industry—its management, delivery, cost, equity, and advancements—will find the Health Care Policy (HCP) major, offered by the Policy Analysis and Management (PAM) Department, especially compelling.
+Students drawn to understanding the complexities and broad implications of the healthcare industry—its management, delivery, cost, equity, and advancements—will find the Health Care Policy (HCP) major especially compelling.
 With a foundation in demography, economics, econometrics, statistics, writing, and mathematics, and depth in the natural sciences, the major integrates analytical thinking and research skills with quantitative data analysis skills.
 The curriculum examines health care from behavioral, cross-cultural, policy, and social perspectives.

 The Human Biology, Health, and Society (HBHS) major provides a strong background in human biology while preparing students to investigate health issues from a social science perspective.
 The biological bases of health and illness of individuals are critically examined in the context of how social, psychological, economic, cultural, design, and policy aspects affect individuals, communities, and populations.
 In addition, coursework in Nutritional Sciences allows students to comprehensively and holistically focus on health and wellness.
 Innovations in health and a changing approach to its management are redefining the healthcare industry and the roles of health professionals.
 The breadth and depth of the HBHS major prepares students for work in this complex and dynamic environment.

 Human Development (HD) is a multidisciplinary field that provides a strong foundation in the behavioral sciences while exploring the social, cultural, biological, and psychological development of humans across the life course.
-Students study the processes and mechanisms of growth and change throughout the life cycle and how experiences and social factors affect development.
+Undergraduate students in the Human Development major study the processes and mechanisms of growth and change throughout the life cycle and how experiences and social factors affect development.
 Coursework is organized into five areas of specialization: Aging and Health; Cognitive Development; Human Developmental Behavioral Neuroscience; Psychology, Law, and Human Development; and Social and Personality Development.
 An important emphasis is placed on the role that social factors such as schools, workplaces, neighborhoods, and culture play in human development, as well as the influence that developing humans have on their environment.

 The Nutritional Sciences (NS) major provides a thorough foundation in the life sciences and teaches students how the relationship between food and nutrition affects the health and well-being of individuals, families, and populations.
 In addition to studying nutrition from a molecular level, students study the cultural, political, economic, and social components that determine how people and communities access, afford, are educated around, and make decisions about nutrition.
 NS majors learn to critically interpret research and apply it to societal issues, government policies, and people’s everyday lives.

-Policy Analysis and Management (PAM) students and faculty study the effects of government policies on individuals and families, public health, education, crime, product markets, financial markets, and a variety of other social impacts.
-The major’s unique strength stems from the research tools learned and used – robust theory, rigorous empirical quantitative skills, analytical thinking and planning, practical applications to real world policy issues.
+Policy Analysis and Management (PAM).
+Students in PAM study the effects of government policies on individuals and families, public health, education, crime, product markets, financial markets, and a variety of other social impacts.
+The major’s unique strength stems from the research tools learned and used – robust theory, rigorous empirical quantitative skills, analytical thinking and planning, and practical applications to real world policy issues.